kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_1.md

 Let's illustrate with a story how it works:
 -	The Persons-in-Need ("PnD") post and maintain their data using SMS on a simple cellular phone, in conjunction with a “sponsor person” who has a smartphone and a tablet and can access the blockchain.
 The data is secured by use of multi-signature involving the cryptographic keys of the PnD and of the sponsor person.
 This sponsor person can be their chief of village, their trusted NGO field staff, or any trusted person who has a smartphone or a tablet that can do blockchain transactions.
 -	The credentials of the PnD (name, signature, location, owned money etc.) are stored on the blockchain.
 The data are stored on IPFS (a decentralized storage that is backed-up on several “nodes”) or equivalent.
 The cryptographic digests (the “hash”) of the data, required to access it, are stored on the blockchain, as well as a list of entities allowed to read the data.
 This keeps the data under ownership of the PnD and complies with the GDPR data protection regulation.
 -	Any helper organization can agree with a PnD and the sponsor person to have read access to the data of this person-in-need against a promise of payment of some Cash & Voucher assistance.
 This promise is materialized as a blockchain fungible token.
 The higher the quality (accuracy, age of data, match with the purpose) the higher the promised payment.
-This rewards the PnD and the sponsor person to maintain the data up to date and in timely fashion.
+This rewards and motivates the PnD and the sponsor person to maintain the data up to date and in timely fashion.

 ![Machu Picchu solution](./images/03-Machu%20Picchu%20solution.png)